-That sounds simple enough, and it’s not at all clear on first glance why this would ever yield the Sierpinski triangle. though, I suppose, one shouldn’t be surprised that, from our starting condition, we’re ending up with something that has a triangular symmetry.
-That’s what makes it all the more delightful.
+That sounds simple enough, and it’s not at all clear on first glance why this would ever yield the Sierpinski triangle.2 That’s what makes it all the more delightful.
 Such an intricate and unexpected result from the simplest of procedures: keep halving the distance between to points.

 What I like, in particular, about this is how naturally it transfers to